kgogov/sapui5-walkthrough/notes.md

 You can look up other icons using the [Icon Explorer](https://sapui5.hana.ondemand.com/sdk/test-resources/sap/m/demokit/iconExplorer/webapp/index.html) tool in the Demo Kit.

+## Step 19: Aggregation Binding

+JSON is a very lightweight format for storing data and can be directly used as a data source for SAPUI5 applications.

+In the **items** aggregation, we define the template for the list that will be automatically repeated for each invoice of our test data.

 ## Conventions

 * Name of the root HTML file of the app is `index.html`